A Trader Joe’s employee called for stronger coronavirus measures. The company fired him.

 Bonnema’s story went viral over the weekend after he posted about it on Twitter, prompting outrage and threats to boycott the chain.

-Some of the experts to whom his letter referred, who this month wrote to the Biden administration urging that steps be taken to combat airborne transmission in workplaces, said it reinforced the need for action.
+Some of the experts to whom his letter referred, who this month wrote to the Biden administration urging that steps be taken to combat airborne transmission in workplaces, said this reinforced the need for action.

 “We wrote this letter to protect people like Ben,” tweeted Kimberly Prather, a professor at the University of California at San Diego and one of 13 experts who wrote to the White House.
 “His letter is an excellent science-based request.
 We have been shopping there for 20 yrs.
 We will stop until Trader Joe’s takes this seriously.”

 A spokeswoman for the grocery chain, Kenya Friend-Daniel, said in an email to The Washington Post that “misinformation” was circulating about the circumstances of Bonnema’s termination.
-She said he was fired “because of the disrespect he showed toward our customers” and added, “Nothing is more important at Trader Joe’s than the safety of our Crew Members and customers.”
+She said he was fired “because of the disrespect he showed toward our customers” and added: “Nothing is more important at Trader Joe’s than the safety of our Crew Members and customers.”

 The company’s coronavirus safety measures include requiring face coverings, providing employees with gloves and masks, pre-shift wellness checks, enhanced cleanings and increased sick time, according to its website.